matthewcuan/full_stack/chess/README.md

     - Can review games after the game has ended
     - Can send links to other players to play against them
     - Can create and login to personal accounts
-    - Can choose between single device and multi-device playing modes

 - App: